Making your own wearable art is a great way to add custom pieces to your wardrobe and get the exact look you want to reflect your style.

 How to make your own wearable art

-I make my own stamps because I want specific designs, and since I sell the finished garments, I own the copyright on the design.
+I make my own stamps because I want very specific and unique designs, and since I sell the finished garments, I own the copyright on the design.

-I had envisioned using certain colours, so I blend the fabric paints to achieve the correct shades of blue and green.
+I had envisioned using certain colors, so I blend the fabric paints and acrylic paints to achieve the correct shades of blue and green.
 The process takes several days, since the paint needs to set for 48 hours before it is heat set.

 Turn plain fabric into wearable art